 The background setting is the gas reading at which the radio transmission changes from once every minute to once every five seconds.
-The background setting is adjustable so that a consistent level of gas presence does not increase the radio transmission rate.
+The background setting is adjustable so that if there is a consistent level of gas always present the sensor will not increase the radio transmission rate.